LeTurt333/cosmos-notebook/contract-design-patterns/struct-variants.md

 - I find that using Struct Variants in my Init/Execute/Query functions saves me a lot of hassle when working with TypeScript/JavaScript on the Front End

+- 2 notes on this:
+- 1 If you're using a tool like [TS-Codegen](https://github.com/CosmWasm/ts-codegen) this doesn't *really* make any difference since ts-codegen will generate the types for you
+- 2 If your contract implements the [cw20 receiver interface](https://github.com/CosmWasm/cw-plus/blob/main/packages/cw20/README.md#receiver), don't follow this for your `receive` message type to save yourself a major headache...

 - **Instead of doing something like this**
 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]